harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

    - Saved the normalized data as `normalized_data.csv`.

 3. **Tokenization**:
-   - Split the text into individual tokens (words).
+   - We tokenized the text by splitting it into individual words, allowing for more detailed analysis and processing.
    - Saved the tokenized data as `tokenized_data.csv`.

 4. **Word Frequency Analysis**: